Emi Ikehata: Career

+During her third year in University, Ikehata was cast as the lead in a student film Himawari (2001), discovering a knack for acting.
 After graduating Keio University in 2000, Ikehata started out doing Japanese soap operas, including a recurring role in a series called Wipe Your Tears (2000) as schoolteacher Eriko Miyamoto.
 She also had a bit part in Song of the Canfields (2003), a film based on the single of the same name by Ryoko Moriyama, recounting the events of the Battle of Okinawa, and a supporting role in SF Whipped Cream (2002), a Sci-Fi Comedy by experimental filmmaker Takahisa Zeze.

 Wanting to pursue acting in the United States, she immigrated in 2003 and attended the New York Film Academy where she further studied acting, and participated in many indie and student films by other alumni, along with Broadway stage productions.
 She initially went by her birth name, Emiko Ikehata, for screen credits until she began using her stage name, Emi Ikehata.
 In 2009, she scored her first leading role in a Hollywood film production in The Grudge 3 (2009) as Naoko, sister of the villain Kayako Saeki, who holds the secret to ending the curse once and for all.

 Personal life

-Ikehata has been married and retired from acting in 2012.
+Ikehata married actor Daniel Alexander in 2009, and retired from acting in 2010.